EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 First, William realized that we couldn't just move the BVH onto the GPU because of the restrictions described before.
 He was the one who fixed this issue and implemented the flattened BVH so that the project could continue.

 Second, we had a nasty bug due to incorrect initialization.
 William while making the prototype rendering script did almost everything correctly first try; however, he made one little syntax error where he forgot to initialize the direct-lighting total vector with zeros.
-Since OpenCL is a low-level computational library, this naturally meant that this vector was filled with random garbage from memory, and this caused the renders on both William's and Eric's personal machine to just be random colours.
+Since OpenCL is a low-level computational library, this naturally meant that this vector was filled with random garbage from memory, and this caused the renders on both William's and Eric's personal machine to just be random colors.
 Meanwhile Eamonn was working on getting the code to compile on the hive machine's outdated versions of CMake and Clang, and once he did he ran the code and miraculously it worked seemingly fine.
 Apparently for some reason (probably because the hive machines are multi-user machines with proper security measures against reading other people's garbage, or something to that effect) the random garbage on the hive machines was close enough to zero that the program could be run and properly debugged.
 This eventually led to Eamonn finding the syntax error and fixing the issue.

-Third, because we just haphazardly placed our code into the project 3-2 framework we realized that the -f flag and rerendering after a render were causing the program to crash.
+Third, because we just haphazardly placed our code into the project 3-2 framework we realized that the -f flag and re-rendering after a render were causing the program to crash.
 Eric fixed that bug.

-Also in general we ran into some bugs with our implementations (multiple bounces looking horrible, excessive noise, etc); and although this solution isn't scaleable we generally solved the issues by getting one of our partners to independently reimplement the code and then combining the good parts of each.
+Also in general we ran into some bugs with our implementations (multiple bounces looking horrible, excessive noise, etc); and although this solution isn't scalable we generally solved the issues by getting one of our partners to independently re-implement the code and then combining the good parts of each.

 [//]: # (A description of lessons learned.)